 Kids grow accustomed to the authorities at home and school.
 It’s good for them to experience different levels of authority at camp.
 “The camp counselors are usually teenagers and sometimes kids disrespect them,” notes Nathan.
 “But campers have to understand the counselor’s place of authority, regardless of their age, and consequences for not following the rules,” he adds.

 Camp offers activities not available at home and kids are encouraged to try them.
 “Some kids don’t like to experience new things, but camp counselors help them move out of their comfort zone and do it anyway,” Nathan says.
-Confidence is gained when kids overcome their fears.
+Confidence is gained when kids overcome their fears, and in witnessing the growth of their peers there is a unique opportunity to challenge yourself without embarrassment at camp from a kid’s perspective.

 Nathan explains that his camp experience will be different this summer.
 “I’m going as a Junior Counselor for the first time to the camp I’ve attended since I was in elementary school,” he said.
 “I’m looking forward to helping young campers step away from their everyday routine and find fun at camp!”